JeremyLau01/Lau-Family-Recipes-Web-App/README.md

 ## Contact

-- If you want to send us one of your family recipes for us to try, email us at laufamilyrecipes@gmail.com!
+- If you want to send us one of your family recipes for us to try, contact us at laufamilyrecipes@gmail.com
-- For any feedback or suggestions, contact us at laufamilyrecipes@gmail.com
-- For any personal and business inquiries, contact me at jeremylau01@gmail.com
+- For personal and business inquiries, contact me at jeremylau01@gmail.com

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)